ZL-Audio/ZLTemplate/README.md

 ## License

-ZLTemplate is licensed under GPLv3, as found in the [LICENSE.md](LICENSE.md) file.
+ZLTemplate is licensed under MIT, as found in the [LICENSE.md](LICENSE.md) file.